-Washington, DC – This weekend, U.S. Senator Sheldon Whitehouse (D-RI) and Senator John McCain (R-AZ) will lead a bipartisan delegation of Members of Congress at the annual Munich Security Conference (MSC) in Munich, Germany.
-Whitehouse and McCain have traveled together regularly in recent years, including to last year’s Munich Security Conference.
+Washington, DC – This weekend, U.S. Senator Sheldon Whitehouse (D-RI) and Senator John McCain (R-AZ) will lead a bipartisan delegation of Members of Congress at the annual Munich Security Conference in Munich, Germany.
+Whitehouse and McCain have traveled together regularly in recent years, including to previous Munich Security Conferences.

-While at the conference, Whitehouse is scheduled to participate in a panel discussion entitled “Are We Losing the War on Terror?”
-The discussion will explore strategies to combat the rise of the Islamic State (ISIS) and “lone wolf” attacks like those recently carried out in Paris, among other topics.
-The session will be broadcast live on the MSC website.
+While at the conference, Whitehouse is scheduled to participate in a panel discussion entitled “Climate Security After Paris: Is the Heat Still On?”
+The discussion will explore the international security challenges associated with climate change and the implementation of the Paris Agreement, among other topics.
+The session will be broadcast live on the conference website.

-In addition to participating in the panel discussion on terrorism, Whitehouse will spend the weekend meeting with top officials U.S. and foreign officials to discuss a range of international security issues.
+In addition to participating in the panel discussion on climate change, Whitehouse will spend the weekend meeting with top U.S. and foreign officials to discuss a range of international security issues.
 En route to Germany, the delegation will also visit Serbia to tour refugee processing facilities and meet with senior Serbian government officials.

 The conference was founded in 1963 by Ewald von Kleist, a prominent German publisher.
 U.S. Secretary of State John Kerry is expected to speak at this year’s conference.